lnguyenh/fordibot/README.md

 ## Quickstart
 ### Prepare Discord
 You need to register your bot to Discord, and invite the bot to your Discord server.
 Follow the instructions from https://discordpy.readthedocs.io/en/stable/discord.html .
-Save the bot token that you will generate for later.
+Save the bot token that you generate for later.

 ### Get an API key for Fortniteapi.io
 This project uses the Fortniteio API.
 To be able to use it, you need to register here: https://fortniteapi.io/ .
-Save the api key that you will get for later.
+Save the api key that you get for later.

 ### Prepare Python
 ```